OpenDreamKit/OpenDreamKit.github.io/_posts/2017-03-25-Sage-MMT-export.md

 ## Exporting knowledge from Sage

-If you look at Sage's `TransitiveGroup`, a lot of mathematical knowledge is acquired from elsewhere through the class hierarchy lying above `TransitiveGroup`, and the category framework that is instruments that hierarchy.
+If you look at Sage's `TransitiveGroup`, a lot of mathematical knowledge is acquired from elsewhere through the class hierarchy lying above `TransitiveGroup`, and the category framework that instruments that hierarchy.
 This lead me to first try to build a model of how the Sage class `TransitiveGroup` was actually implemented and what it was doing, but this was a mistake.
 Indeed, it was very difficult, as I got lost between meta-logics and what I was actually trying to do: modeling Sage? modeling how Sage models math? how python uses Sage to model math?
 I was trying to do too much, too early and was probably the wrong person to do that.

-If you look back at the methodology, the MitM CDs don't need to link up to the Math-in-the-Middle content dictionary.
-This is up to the alignments, that come later (and could be done by a different person).
-My focus should really have been: "how do I export, but not align, as much of the math knowledge as possible embedded into Sage into a language that can easily be processed by the KWARC team?" (for the `categories` export built by Nicolas Thiéry, the export went through JSON).
+If you look back at the methodology, the MitM CDs don't need to link up to the Math-in-the-Middle content dictionary right away.
+This is actually up to the alignments, that come later (and could be done by a different person).
+I was trying to do both at once, while my focus should really have been: "how do I export, but not align, as much of the math knowledge as possible embedded into Sage into a language that can easily be processed by the KWARC team?" (for the `categories` export built by Nicolas Thiéry, the export went through JSON).

-So the question now becomes: "where is math knowledge embedded in Sage that is relevant to the mathematical concept of transitive group?"
+OK then, the question now becomes: "where is math knowledge embedded in Sage that is relevant to the mathematical concept of transitive group?"
 The first response is of course still "Everywhere!", but where are actually the low hanging fruits?

 ### A math skeleton